youngde811/Shakespearean-Insult-Generator/README.md

 This project generates "Shakespearean" insults to either the terminal or (soon) an iOS app.
 Many years ago, I stumbled across the original implementation (I think); it was written in C. I took that code and wrote a screen saver for my X Window System environment on SunOS/Solaris, using _Xlib_.
-The documentation for the original work gave credit to a local performer called "Willie The Shake", whom the author had apparently seen a number of times.
+The documentation for the original work gave credit to a performer named "Lord Buckley", who had an act he called "Willie The Shake", whom the code author had apparently seen a number of times.
 Thus the name of this project.

 I found myself needing a distraction after a particularly challenging project at work.
-Having found a newer implementation of this code on _GitHub_ - Kurt Blair's "Shakespearean Insult Generator" - I forked his repository;
+Having discovered a newer implementation of the code on _GitHub_ - Kurt Blair's "Shakespearean Insult Generator" - I forked his repository;
 re-wrote the generator in Python; and decided to include an iOS app that will make use of generated insults in some fun manner.
 The app will be written in _React Native_ and _Expo_, and will be made available somehow.